matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 So instead we allow a specific set of polyfills to be included, and disallow others.
 We don't include every possible polyfill, as this could result in a lot of extra JavaScript in our finished asset.

+These polyfills are stored in the `plugins/CoreVue/polyfills` folder.
+This folder houses a separate vue project that is built as a Vue app instead of a Vue library (as all plugin `vue` folders are built as).
+The specific polyfills we include are specified in the `plugins/CoreVue/polyfills/vue.config.js` file.

+Building the polyfill project is done via the `vue:build-polyfill` command.
+Only core developers will have to use this.

 ### Async components and chunking

 A small note concerning [async components](https://v3.vuejs.org/guide/migration/async-components.html#introduction) in Vue.